Steel's Programme: Evidential Framework, the Core and Ultimate-L: The Evidential Framework of

 As a consequence, the applicability of \textbf{MIP} to LCAs has only been verified up to the level of second-order arithmetic.

 The second observation is as follows.
 Steel's purpose is that of \textit{representing} a multiplicity of theories, all of which extend $\mathsf{ZFC}$+LCs, and we wonder whether \textbf{MIP} is really compatible with this goal.
-For suppose (B.) were applicable to \textit{all} sentences in the arithmetical hierarchy; then, clearly, all the theories targeted by (A.), would not, just, be \textit{represented}, but, for all practical purposes, they would rather be \textit{amalgamated} into just one theory.
-One way out of this difficulty would be to see (A.) as being sanctioned by the presently limited range of applicability of (B.), but this wouldn't help fully ease the tension between (A.) and (B.).
+For suppose (B.) were applicable to \textit{all} sentences in the L\'evy hierarchy; then, clearly, all the theories targeted by (A.), would not, just, be \textit{represented}, but, for all practical purposes, they would rather be \textit{amalgamated} into just one theory.\footnote{That \textbf{MIP} may really extend beyond $\Pi^{1}_{\omega}$ sentences, as the consistency strength of LCAs further increases, is very speculative (that it may extend to \textit{all} sentences of the L\'evy hierarchy is even less plausible).
+In particular, as pointed out by an anonymous reviewer, it is very doubtful that it might extend to the level of $\Sigma^{2}_{1}$ statements, that is, to the level of CH, although Steel conjectures that this could be the case, cf. \cite{steel2014}, p.
+163.} One way out of this difficulty would be to see (A.) as being sanctioned by the presently limited range of applicability of (B.), but this wouldn't help fully ease the tension between (A.) and (B.).

 Finally, although this is very speculative, the hierarchy of LCs contradicting Choice might, potentially, be more successful at instantiating \textbf{MIP} than the hierarchy of LCs with Choice, but, as we have seen, none of these theories features among those targeted by $\mathsf{MV}$.\footnote{For other forms of maximality Choiceless LCs may potentially embody, see the considerations in footnote \ref{LCBC}.}